 A cash-out refinance loan may not be an option for every borrower.
 If you don’t have equity built up in your home, there won’t be cash available for you to finance a loan.
 If this is the case, you will have to find an alternative form of financing to fund your home improvement project.
 The requirements for these types of loans vary so you will need to research them to determine which route to take.

 Since you are increasing your mortgage amount, or possibly extending the terms of your mortgage, this puts you more at risk.
 If you happen to lose your job or experience some other financial crisis, it could make it difficult to afford your new mortgage.
 Ultimately, this could lead to a foreclosure if you are unable to keep up with your payments.

 There are also closing costs that should be considered with a cash-out refinance.
 These fees could be anywhere from 3% to 5% of the loan amount.
 You can either pay the cash during the closing process or have the amount rolled into the new mortgage.
 These costs will increase the amount of your loan.
 Use a refinance loan calculator to determine your actual loan cost.
 Having the closing costs amount may help in deciding if you want to refinance your mortgage.

 If you are ready for a cash-out refinance on your home, give us a call at 855-465-0753 to get started.

 This is not intended to and does not constitute legal advice or financial / investment / tax advice.
 North American Savings Bank does not make any guarantee or other promise as to the results obtained.
-You should consult with an attorney or other professional to determine what may be best for your individual needs.
+The consumer should consult a tax adviser for further information regarding the deductibility of interest and charges.